 See how small amounts add up

 Set a goal and a modest weekly amount.
-PacePot shows your finish date and keeps you motivated as the total climbs.
+PacePot shows your finish date and tracks progress as the total builds.

 Open the PacePot planner